lammps/lammps/doc/src/fix_viscous_sphere.rst

 Restrictions
 """"""""""""

+This fix is part of the EXTRA-FIX package.
+It is only enabled if LAMMPS was built with that package.
+See the :doc:`Build package <Build_package>` page for more info.

 This fix requires that atoms store torque and angular velocity (omega) and a radius as defined by the :doc:`atom_style sphere <atom_style>` command.